Two sheriff officers walk into a building with a blue cinderblock exterior, while other officers stand inside near an open garage-style door.

 After being escorted through a metal detector, the man in handcuffs sat in one of the three plastic chairs placed next to a locker.
 A healthcare worker kneeled in front of him with a stethoscope.

 According to Sheriff Paul Miyamoto and Lurie, the man will likely be released from custody in four to eight hours.
-But Miyamoto’s attorney, Rani Singh, said that people could “technically” walk out immediately after intake, if they choose.
+Miyamoto’s attorney, Rani Singh, added that if someone sobers up more quickly and is able to take care of themselves, they could walk out soon after intake and assessment.

-Ten minutes after the man had been brought in, the crowd of staffers around him had mostly dispersed, disappearing into the depths of the shotgun-style building, where 25 leather chairs waited for people to recline on as they sober up.
+Ten minutes after the man was brought in, the crowd of staffers around him had mostly dispersed.
+They disappeared into the depths of the shotgun-style building, where 25 leather chairs waited for people to recline on as they sober up.

 Two police officers stand beside a police SUV with its door open near a stop sign on a city street, while another person in a wheelchair passes by.